NigelFell/CI_MS3_WeddingPlanner/README.md

 -   The project was initailly coded alongside the "Love Maths" project and therefore takes some of the features and source code from this resource.
+    -   The application is based on the Relational Database Management System mini-project, a task manager application.
+        The Wedding Planner application therefore takes many of the features and setup from from this resource.

 ### Content